cryptoForker/pluscoin/README.md

-https://blackcoinmore.org/ aims to continue on BlackCoin protocol.
+https://pluscoinmore.org/ aims to continue on PlusCoin protocol.